Admissions arrangements for children with special educational needs and disabilities (SEND)

-If your child has a statement of special educational needs (SEN) or an education, health and care (EHC) plan there is a separate process for your child's school admission:
+If your child has an education, health and care (EHC) plan or a statement of special educational needs (SEN) there is a separate process for your child's school admission:

-- You will be asked to return your preference within 15 days.
+- You will be asked to return your preference within 15 days

-If your child is under assessment for a statement of special educational needs you will need to apply for a secondary school place in the usual way.
+- If your child has an education, health and care statutory needs assessment in progress you will need to apply for a secondary school place in the usual way.

-How do Schools help?
+How do schools help?

 Schools will try to make adjustments to accommodate children who have special educational needs but not all schools are accessible for children who have mobility or sensory difficulties.